-Against existing traditional compression techniques, compressive sensing based approaches sample signal with sub-ShannonNyquist rate and recover this signal high accuracy if certain condition are satisfied.
-In fact CS utilizes information rate instead of sampling rate to sample and recover the signal.
+Against existing traditional compression techniques, compressive sensing based approaches sample signal with sub-Shannon-Nyquist rate and recover this signal with high accuracy if certain condition are satisfied.
+In fact compressive sensing utilizes information rate instead of sampling rate to sample and recover the signal.

-CS is advantageous whenever signals are sparse in a known basis, measurements (computation at the sensor end) are expensive and computations at the receiver end are cheap [3].
+compressive sensing is advantageous whenever signals are sparse in a known basis, measurements (computation at the sensor end) are expensive and computations at the receiver end are cheap [3].
 These characteristics completely match wireless sensor networks, which have asymmetric computational nature.
-Temporal, spatial and spatio-temporal correlation among sensor nodes readings satisfies sparsity or compressibility requirements of CS.
+Temporal, spatial and spatio-temporal correlation among sensor nodes readings satisfies sparsity or compressibility requirements of compressive sensing .
 A complicated decoding task takes place in sink or central node while sensor nodes run a simple encoding procedure.
 In addition, it minimizes the abnormal sensor reading as well as sensitivity to packet loss.
-According to the type of correlation which CS techniques utilize, we classify them to three category: Temporal, Spatial and Spatio temporal.
+According to the type of correlation which compressive sensing techniques utilize, we classify them to three category: Temporal, Spatial and Spatio temporal.

 \subparagraph{Temporal Compressive Sensing}

 Haupt et al. discuss how to makes encoding process more efficient in term of resource management strategy.
 Proposed approach considers temporal correlation among sensor node readings to recover the original signal.
-They combine compressive sensing with routing method to recover a sparse signal in a multihop network.
-Gossip based routing protocol helps data gathering approach to use the benefits of CS in storing and recovering data form multiples points of network instead of BS.
+They combine compressive sensing with routing method to recover a sparse signal in a multi-hop network.
+Gossip based routing protocol helps data gathering approach to use the benefits of compressive sensing in storing and recovering data form multiples points of network instead of BS.
 Each sensor calculates measurement and transfer it to the subset of sensor nodes using gossip based routing. \\

-TC-CSBP [20] is a belief propagation based BCS technique, which employ temporal correlation among sensor node readings to reconstruct the signal.
+TC-CSBP [20] is a belief propagation based compressive sensing technique, which employ temporal correlation among sensor node readings to reconstruct the signal.
 This approach only focused on temporal correlation based reconstruction algorithm and dose not mentioned energy efficiency of the approach.
 This reconstruction method builds upon compressive sensing via belief propagation (CSBP) [] technique.
 They employ the time-correlation model of signal as a priori information and improve reconstruction accuracy.
 Further, an integration of online model estimation into TC-CSBP was studied for more accurate model estimation.\\

 Authors in[] address three different temporal correlation based compressive sensing techniques.
 The first approaches employ temporal correlation to have more sparsity level which results in less number of measurements.
 Other approach emphasizes on using temporal correlation as prior information to reconstruct the original signal.
 The last approach makes multiple measurement vectors by combining several single time measurement vectors to achieve sparser representation.
 They evaluate the performance of their methods at different noise levels.\\

-[23] suggest a CS based data gathering method to monitor ECG signals in Wireless body area networks.
+[23] suggest a compressive sensing based data gathering method to monitor ECG signals in Wireless body area networks.
 They proved that existing transform based compression techniques are too complex and time consuming solutions.
 Proposed technique employs binary sparse sensing matrix and achieve low complexity and energy efficiency.
-Compared with DWT based compression algorithm, it represents a very low complexity and CPU execution time which leads to 37% extension in node lifetime.\\
+Compared with discrete wavelet transform based compression algorithm, it represents a very low complexity and CPU execution time which leads to 37% extension in node lifetime.\\

-Proposed adaptive CS techniques in [22,44] utilizes a feedback control mechanism to adjust sensor nodes sampling rate.
+Proposed adaptive compressive sensing techniques in [22,44] utilizes a feedback control mechanism to adjust sensor nodes sampling rate.
 They employ a random sampling measurement matrix and attempts to make a tradeoff between their randomization procedure and system performance.
 The parameters of feedback control mechanism address the expected scheduling of sampling times.
 Sensor nodes do not require any prior information of monitored signal and can adopt their sampling rate to the time-varying sparsity level of signals.

 \subparagraph{Spatial}